Sciss/sciss.github.io/_posts/2019-08-09-debian-stretch-to-buster.md

 ## ssh, rsync, sftp fail to connect to my web space

-I noticed that I can no longer connect to my web space provider using sftp in Nautilus, then noticed that this is a general SSH problem, as I also couldn't log into the server using `ssh`.
+I noticed that I could no longer connect to my web space provider using sftp in Nautilus, then noticed that this was a general SSH problem, as I also couldn't log into the server using `ssh`.
 The error was

     ssh_dispatch_run_fatal: Connection to 81.169.145.126 port 22: incorrect signature